 A 4-H Shooting Sports club leader may be a parent or other adult in the community who is interested in working with young people on basic shooting skills and safety.
 Often the trained Coordinator takes the lead.
 Interested adults don't have to be expert marksmen to become involved in the program.
 Adults wishing to become 4-H Leaders must be approved by local Extension offices.
 Contact your local office today.

 Shooting sports has the strictest regulations of any Illinois 4-H project.
 Governed by the national 4-H Shooting Sports program and the University of Illinois, volunteers working with the program must complete a weekend certification before being accepted as an instructor.

 But, shooting is only part of the program.
-“Shooting is simply the subject matter that we use to do what 4-H does so well, and that is prepare and empower young people with the skills they need to be successful in life,” said Dawson.
+“Shooting is simply the subject matter that we use to do what 4-H does so well, and that is prepare and empower young people with the skills they need to be successful in life,” said Sinclair.

 - Administration: follow state plan, policies, and risk management requirements.
 Complete reports and maintain 4-H membership records and maintain equipment inventories.

 - Communications: develop good working relationships with members, parents, instructors, volunteers and Extension professional staff.